VarunGaneshan/VSD_Intern_VM/README.md

 ```bash
 abc -liberty ../lib/sky130_fd_sc_hd__tt_025C_1v80.lib  #generate netlist
 ```
+>abc : This pass uses the ABC tool for technology mapping of yosys's internal gate library to a target architecture.
+This command converts RTL code into gates,cells which is taken from the sky130_fd_sc_hd__tt_025C_1v80.lib file.

+>-liberty : It generate netlists for the specified cell library (using the liberty file format).

 ![image](https://github.com/VarunGaneshan/VSD_Intern_VM/assets/94780009/f488996a-2674-4d68-a924-4c65f6ce9a44)

 ```bash
 show
 ```
+>Show : It creates graphviz DOT file for the selected part of the design and compile it to a graphics file (usually SVG or PostScript).It is used to show the logic realized from the verilog code after synthesis.

 ![image](https://github.com/VarunGaneshan/VSD_Intern_VM/assets/94780009/31703d43-e3c3-4e2e-ad75-69353a3e1250)

 ![image](https://github.com/VarunGaneshan/VSD_Intern_VM/assets/94780009/7ae50537-27cb-4dcc-a920-81ad4fc7f642)
 ```bash
 write_verilog good_mux_netlist.v #write netlist
 ```
+>write_verilog : It write the current design to a Verilog file.

+>good_mux_netlist.v : File name to which we want to write the netlist.

 ![image](https://github.com/VarunGaneshan/VSD_Intern_VM/assets/94780009/89045b7c-5c0c-4953-894d-c4f74879b343)
 ```bash
 vim good_mux_netlist.v